v12technology/fluxtion/docs/sections/gettingstarted/tutorial-2.md

 }
 {% endhighlight %}

-Executing our application produces the same output as the first tutorial, but executes much faster.
+Executing our application produces the same output as the first tutorial, but executes much faster as all the event processor generation is moved to the build time phase.

 {% highlight console %}
 [main] INFO LotteryMachineNode - started